Diverticulitis usually affects the large intestine (colon).

 Peritonitis Peritonitis Abdominal pain is common and often minor.
 Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
 The pain may be the only sign of the need for surgery... read more is infection of the abdominal cavity, which can develop if the wall of a diverticulum ruptures.

 Other possible complications of diverticulitis include inflammation of nearby organs (such as the uterus, bladder, or other areas of the digestive tract).
-Repeated bouts of diverticulitis can lead to intestinal blockage because the resulting scarring and muscle thickening can narrow the inside of the large intestine and prevent solid stool from passing through.
+Repeated bouts of diverticulitis can lead to narrowing (stricture) of the colon because the resulting scarring and muscle thickening can narrow the inside of the large intestine and prevent solid stool from passing through.

 Computed tomography (CT) of the abdomen and pelvis